RajivChitale/telescope-booking/README.md

 Create a database 'cepheid' and two tables.
 Use the commented code in backend/index.js \
 Insert email ids of admins into the table admin

+backend/firebase-config.json is not public here

 ## Features

 ### User
 - Book a slot
+- User and guide details are hidden from other users

 ### Admin
 - Create a slot